Jari57/studio-agents/WHITEPAPER.md

 ### 7.4 Scalability Architecture

-ARE is designed to scale horizontally as user base grows:
+Studio Agents is designed to scale horizontally as user base grows:

 ```
                     ┌─────────────┐